cosmos/ibc/spec/ics-2-consensus-verification/README.md

 * `CommitmentRoot` is as defined in [ICS 23](../ics-23-vector-commitments).

-* `ConsensusState` is an opaque type representing the state of a light client, defined in this ICS.
+* `ConsensusState` is an opaque type representing the verification state of a light client.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm, and must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in the state or not.

+* `ClientState` is a structure representing the state of a client, defined in this ICS.
+  A `ClientState` contains the latest `ConsensusState` and a map of heights to previously verified state roots which can be utilized by downstream logic to verify subcomponents of state at particular heights.

 * `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in ICS 25.
   The function implementations are defined in this standard.